 Tricks of the Trade

-- The amount of time spent curing meat will depending on the thickness and amount of bone and fat.
+The amount of time spent curing meat will depend on the thickness and amount of bone and fat.
 For thicker cuts of meat, you may want to lengthen the time you cure.

 Find your curing style by experimenting with different spices.
 But be sure not to exceed the curing levels in the recipe.

 As a reminder, we recommend labeling the date and time the meat should be removed from your refrigerator.

 Cure meat at a temperature between 36 degrees – 40 degrees F. Colder temperatures will prevent you from curing properly and warmer temps will encourage spoilage growth.

 In the case that meat is too salty, soak or boil it in water to remove the excess salt.
 In the future, remember to rinse cured meat or reduce curing time.